y0nil/kusto.blog/blog-posts/data-partitioning.md

 Specifically, **don't** use data partitioning when:
 - You don't frequently use equality filters or join/aggregate on the chosen hash partition key.
 - Your data is unevenly distributed across the partitions defined by your policy, and you want each partition to be assigned to a single node.
-  - An easy way to check this is by running a query such as the following, and making sure the values under the `count_` column are ~even:
+  - If data is already ingested into a non-partitioned table in Kusto, an easy way to check this is by running a query such as the following, and making sure the values under the `count_` column are ~even:
   ```
   T datascope=hotcache
   | summarize count() by p = hash(my_column, 256)